SamDoughtyCodes/Landing-Page/README.md

 # Landing-Page
-A basic landing page with login credentials, hooked up to a database for a bit of fun
+A basic landing page with login credentials, with a key focus on security via hashing, a database, and tokens.

 NOTE: All commits are made by me, Sam Doughty.
 Any from the account "LilSpinachBoy1" are still me, but just from certain devices where that account is signed in.